isomerpages/mse/news/---speeches/_posts/2022-06-28-keynote-speech-by-minister-grace-fu-at-9th-singapore-dialogue-on-sustainable-world-resources.md

 description:
 ---

-#### Speech by Ms Grace Fu, Minister for Sustainability and the Environment, at 9th Singapore Dialogue on Sustainable World Resources on 28 June 2022
+#### Keynote Speech by Ms Grace Fu, Minister for Sustainability and the Environment, at 9th Singapore Dialogue on Sustainable World Resources on 28 June 2022

 Professor Simon Tay, Chairman of the Singapore Institute of International Affairs (SIIA),